-All students are eligible to enroll in this program.
-Enrollment is first-come, first-serve.
+All students are eligible to enroll in the program on a first-come, first-served basis.

-Benefits:
+Benefits

 - 1. Academic guidance and counseling. - 2.
 Experience through internships. - 3.
 Career development. - 4.
 Fluid transfer to university. - Knowledge of peace building process as it applies to various settings (e.g. workplace, educational institution, community groups, etc.) - 6.
 Applicability throughout cross-cultural disciplines. - 7.
 Personal enhancement through active reflection on how peace can be achieved. - All levels of global awareness: personal, local, national, international, and environmental.